 RE teaching follows the Gloucestershire Agreed Syllabus for 1 hour per week in line with statutory guidelines.

-At Whiteshill, our children take part in the following statutory national tests:
+At Whiteshill, our children take part in the following statutory national assessments: